Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.loc[lambda dataframe:2*dataframe['A']+5*np.exp(dataframe['B'])>0.2]

-As you can see, this form of indexing is very powerful
+As can be seen, this form of indexing is very powerful

 11.7.
 Conditional Indexing![link image 114](/icons/link.svg)

-If we don't need complex functions to index, but only conditionals, we can do
+If we don't need complex functions for indexing, but only conditionals, we can do

 dataframe[dataframe['A']>0.2]